Module Descriptions

 OR

-Pauline Writings: This is a focused module designed to provide students with points of orientation for understanding Paul and the letters attributed to him.
-The module enables students to navigate the Pauline Writings by setting both Paul (as author, pastor and missionary) and his letters within their historical, socio-cultural, theological, exegetical and ecclesiological setting.
+Designed to provide students with orientation points for understanding Paul and the letters attributed to him.
+The module enables students to navigate the Pauline Writings by setting both Paul (as author, pastor, and missionary) and his letters within their historical, sociocultural, theological, exegetical, and ecclesiological settings.
 Within this matrix, students read and engage texts within the body of the Pauline Writings.

 OR

-Johannine Writings: This module is a focused study of the writings attributed to John – the Gospel of John, the Letters of John, and the Apocalypse of John.
-Students will examine these writings by attending to the testimony they render concerning the crucified and resurrected Christ.
-Attention is given to the issues of authorship, literary and rhetorical structure, theological motifs, with a view to understanding their vision and purpose both within their ancient and the contemporary church settings.
+Studies the writings attributed to John—the Gospel of John, the Letters of John, and the Apocalypse of John.
+Students will examine these writings by attending to their testimony concerning the crucified and resurrected Christ.
+Attention is given to the issues of authorship, literary and

 Cornerstone Institute